pi1541/Pi1541/README.md

 - Option B, split IEC lines
 - PWM/DMA Soundoutput
 - Rotary Input
-- Some better output on the LCD and Screen to instruct user: IP address, Status WiFi, etc.
 - Make the webserver useful
 - Make screen output, WiFi optional via `options.txt`
-- Recover if WiFi isn't connecting after some attempts and continue booting
 - Introduce Ethernet netwoek as option (instead of WiFi)
 - Allow static IP Adresses for faster startup, to be configured in `options.txt`
 - Make execution more efficient wrt.
 CPU usage to keep temperature lower, use throtteling to protect the Pi.